ALH477/DeMoD-StreamDB/README.md

 ## Installation

-StreamDb is available as a Rust crate.
-Add it to your `Cargo.toml`:
+StreamDb is not available as a Rust crate.
+When it is* Add it to your `Cargo.toml`:

 ```toml
 [dependencies]